pushex-project/pushex/README.md

 PushEx is an implementation of Phoenix websockets/channels which handles best practices of running websockets for you, but allows your business logic to be specified through simple behaviour modules.

-PushEx is currently in a pre-release stage as requirements of full release are being met (tests, documentation, load testing).
+PushEx is currently in release candidate of `1.0.0`.
+The library is fully functional, but I am waiting until we are using this in production before releasing `1.0.0`.

 ## Key Links